 You can draw directly the 90º, 45º, 60º and 30º angles, you only have to draw two lines, one on each side of the angle corner.

-You can also combine different corners of the different squares and obtain angles which are the sum of the corner angles.
+You can also combine different corners of the different squares to obtain angles which are the sum of the two corners.

 Activity 1 : Visit the following web page:

 Look at the drawing equipment and do the first set of exercises.